TMAG Children’s Reference Panel

 Children and young people will share their experiences and ideas, talk about what matters to them, what they want for themselves and others their age and what they hope for in the future in relation to museums and art galleries.
 Their contribution will make a difference in how TMAG operates and what it offers.

-Applications are now open for the 2021 TMAG Children’s Reference Panel
+Applications will open for the 2022 TMAG Children’s Reference Panel in Term 4 2021.